amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 ## Toggle between the themes

 In this section let us create a new component called `ThemeToggler.js`.
-Create a new file by the same name inside the `src/components/` directory.
+Create this new file inside the `src/components/` directory.
 If the `components/` directory does not exist, create it too.

 Import the following statements.